-We have already provided spectra for the late reheating regime, and we now address how the spectra are modified for the early reheating regime.
-For the sake of illustration we focus on a massive scalar that is light ($\tm < 1$) and minimally-coupled to gravity ($\xi = 0$).
+We have already provided spectra for the late reheating regime.
+We now address how the spectra are modified for the early reheating regime.
+For illustration we focus on a massive scalar that is light ($\tm < 1$) and minimally coupled to gravity ($\xi = 0$).
 For such a model, the spectrum in the late reheating regime is given by \eref{eq:a3nk_minimal}; in particular, it is flat for $\tk < \tk_\star^\mathrm{(late)} = \tm^{1/3}$ and falls like $\tk^{-3}$ for $\tk > \tm^{1/3}$.
-Here we focus on just the low-$k$ modes ($\tk < 1$) that leave the horizon during inflation.
-For larger $\TRH$ the spectrum develops a second break point corresponding to the modes that reenter the horizon at the end of reheating; these modes have wavenumbers around $k \approx k_\RH \equiv \aRH \HRH$ corresponding to $\tk_\RH = \aRH^{-1/2}$.
-The spectrum is modified to \ba{ \frac{a^3 n_k}{\ae^3\He^3} = \left\{ \right. } which is also illustrated in \fref{fig:minimal_reheat}.
+Here we focus only on the low-$k$ modes ($\tk < 1$) that leave the horizon during inflation.
+For larger $\TRH$ the spectrum develops a second break point corresponding to the modes that reenter the horizon at the end of reheating; these modes have wave numbers around $k \approx k_\RH \equiv \aRH \HRH$ corresponding to $\tk_\RH = \aRH^{-1/2}$.
+The spectrum is modified to \ba{ \frac{a^3 n_k}{\ae^3\He^3} = \left\{ \right. \com } which is also illustrated in \fref{fig:minimal_reheat}.
 The highest-$k$ modes enter the horizon during the reheating era; the intermediate-$k$ modes enter the horizon during the radiation era but before the field is released from Hubble drag ($H > m$); and the lowest-$k$ modes enter the horizon during the radiation era and after the field is released from Hubble drag ($H < m$).
 For instantaneous reheating \eqref{eq:instant_RH}, $\taRH = 1$ and the $\tk^{-3}$ branch is absent.